Continuous ICT resilience testing for DORA compliance

 Vulnerability scanning and DORA compliance aren't the same thing.

 Scanning is the start of the evidence chain, not the end.
-Most DORA compliance teams run into the same three problems:
+Most DORA compliance teams run into the same four problems:

 GRC tools collect policies, not proof